anshulchoudhary9882/bdd100k-adas-perception-pipeline/model_evaluation/EVALUATION.md

 ## Overview

-This section evaluates the performance of the **YOLO11m** object detection model on the **BDD100K validation dataset**.
+This section evaluates the performance of the pretrained **YOLO11m** object detection model on the **BDD100K validation dataset**.
 The objective is to quantify model performance, analyze failure cases, visualize prediction quality, and identify potential improvements.

-The evaluation combines both **quantitative** and **qualitative** analysis as required by the assignment.
+The evaluation combines both **quantitative** and **qualitative** analysis.

 ---